 I’ll also tell you how you can use it safely to experiment with, and the benefits it could bring, especially to sex and relationships.
 Plus, I’ll also tell you where you can actually buy this peptide in a nasal spray format that is safe and effective to use.

 What Is Oxytocin?

 Right at the start of this review, I want to tell you not to get Oxytocin confused with anything else.
 I’ve seen people get it confused on sites like Reddit with both Oxycontin (which is unsurprising considering the incredibly similar names) and Oxycodone.

 Oxycontin and Oxycodone are both names that opioid pain relief medicines.
 So they aren’t related to Oxytocin in any way.
 Oxytocin is often known as “the cuddle chemical”.
 Higher levels of it are associated with positive feelings of closeness and happiness.

 It’s produced in the hypothalamus and then secreted by the pituitary gland into the bloodstream.

 Oxytocin is used to help induce labor.
-Naturally it helps to bring on labor, and hospital sometimes use it because it encourages contractions.
+Naturally, it helps to bring on labor, and hospitals sometimes use it because it encourages contractions.
 After the birth, it promotes feelings of closeness and helps with milk production.
 High levels of it are therefore essential to some of the most fundamental parts of positive human life.